AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 * Schemas _(Questions regarding field groups cannot be answered at this time.)_
 * Sources _(Questions regarding accounts cannot be answered at this time.)_

 For usage data queries, answers may not reflect the current state of the UI.
 The data backing these questions is updated once every 24 hours.
 For example, changes that users make in Real-Time CDP during the daytime are synced with the data stores at night, and then they become available for user questions in the morning.
-You may need to format your questions as: "When was the audience with the title {TITLE} created?" instead of, "When was the {TITLE} audience created?"
+You may need to format your questions as:
+`When was the audience with the title "ACME Audience" created?` instead of, `When was the "ACME AUdience" audience created?`.

 You will need to log into a sandbox to inquire about specific data related to objects like audiences, schemas, datasets, attributes, and destinations.